Obama says tax hike will have to come first in "fiscal cliff" deal

 U.S. stocks fell on Wednesday, erasing earlier gains, as strong earnings from technology bellwether Cisco were not enough to offset investor anxiety over the fiscal cliff and the European debt crisis.

-"We are probably going to have many more days like this," said Randy Frederick, managing director of trading and derivatives at Charles Schwab's Center for Financial Research.
+"We are probably going to have many more days like this," said Randy Frederick, managing director of trading and derivatives at Charles Schwab's Centre for Financial Research.

 (Additional reporting by Richard Cowan in Washington and Angela Moon in New York; Editing by Peter Cooney)